jasongedev/robot-teleop/README.md

-# Hands-free Teleoperation of Dual-Arm Robot via Real-time 3D Pose Estimation
+# Hands-free Teleoperation of a Dual-Arm Robot via Real-time 3D Pose Estimation

 Docs and build instructions being updated.
 Discussion of implementation also to come.
 Check back on Monday!